 These scores are then scaled to give you a mark between 1.0 and 9.0, with 1 being the lowest and 9 being the highest (see below).
 You won’t have marks taken off for wrong answers, so answer every question, even if it’s a guess.
 Both sections are machine-marked, rather than by an examiner.

 The raw mark is the number of questions you answered correctly in the section.
 It is then converted into a scaled mark, between 1 and 9.
 The scaling system varies slightly year on year, but this is the 2021 BMAT score conversion:

 Section 3 is a writing task and you’re marked on two key factors.

 Your score for the quality of content ranges from 1 (poor) to 5 (high quality).

 You’re assessed on the coherence and strength of your argument and clarity of expression.

 ‘Coherence’ refers to whether the paragraphs and ideas flow in a logical way.
 This means connecting paragraphs together to create a comprehensive point of view on a subject.
 If you launch from one idea into something completely unrelated, it will cost you marks, so developing your points fully and supporting them is critical.

-Revise essay structure and how to develop your ideas fully, or check out our BMAT course for a complete walk through.
+Revise essay structure and how to develop your ideas fully.

 You will be given a band of A, C or E, with A being the best quality and E the lowest.
 You’re assessed on your fluency, grammar and vocabulary.